英語汁 / Eigo-jiru

 (I can’t wear polyester shirrrrrrrrrrrrrrrts!!)

-Although you might catch young generations talking with omitting the letter “t” from the words , “t” sound is generally pronounced clearly with British English.
+Although you might catch young generations talking with omitting the letter “t” from the words , “t” is generally pronounced clearly in British English.

 Linguistically, English is pretty much different from Japanese in many ways, however I find a sort of familiarity in British English’s characteristic of pronouncing the “t” sound clearly, knowing the fact that the “t” sound of English pronunciation is “unvoiced”, and it doesn’t really match up with Japanese Katakana sound (ta, chi, tsu, te, to)…